 - Create and share resources and best practices.

-- Present online webinars and workshops at NAIS conferences.
+- Present online webinars promoted by NAIS.

 - Advocate for international students through a variety of means: social media, NAIS Connect, articles, blogs, Inspiration Lab, etc.